rails/rails-dev-box/README.md

 ## What's In The Box

+* Development tools

 * Git

-* RVM

-* Ruby 2.1.1 (binary RVM install)
+* Ruby 2.1

 * Bundler

 * SQLite3, MySQL, and Postgres

+* Databases and users needed to run the Active Record test suite

 * System dependencies for nokogiri, sqlite3, mysql, mysql2, and pg

-* Databases and users needed to run the Active Record test suite

-* Node.js for the asset pipeline

 * Memcached

+* Redis

+* RabbitMQ

+* An ExecJS runtime

 ## Recommended Workflow